harshjayprakash/dog-walkers-finder/README.md

 area (distance specified).
 The scenario states that the this application will be created by a small startup focused on using the cloud's scalable services.
 This is an assignment from the module BS3928 Cloud Computing and Infrastructure at the University of Winchester.
+The hand-in date for this assignment was Friday, the 24th of May 2024. **Futher** **development of this application will not be pursued.**

 ## Original Requirements